Rigshospitalet: Social and cultural significance

 The hospital is the location of Lars von Trier's three-season television horror mini-series The Kingdom.

-Queen Margrethe II's children, Crown Prince Frederik and Prince Joachim, were both born at Rigshospitalet (though the Queen had intended to give birth to her firstborn at Amalienborg Palace but had to be transferred to Rigshospitalet where Frederik was delivered by emergency C-section).
-Likewise, Frederik's four children, Christian, Isabella, Vincent and Josephine, and Joachim's four children, Nikolai, Felix, Henrik and Athena, were all born there.
+Queen Margrethe II's children, Frederik X and Prince Joachim, were both born at Rigshospitalet (though the Queen had intended to give birth to her firstborn at Amalienborg Palace but had to be transferred to Rigshospitalet where Frederik was delivered by emergency C-section).
+Likewise, Frederik's four children, Crown Prince Christian, Isabella, Vincent and Josephine, and Joachim's four children, Nikolai, Felix, Henrik and Athena, were all born there.

 Blood contamination

 Two patients were infected with HIV at Rigshospitalet in February 2007 after getting a blood transfusion with infected blood.
 The blood had been tested for antibodies, where HIV infections in the very earliest phase potentially can be overlooked.
-The contagion could, according to experts, probably have been discovered if the blood had been tested with the newer nucleic acid test, which since 2009 is a requirement..
+The contagion could, according to experts, probably have been discovered if the blood had been tested with the newer nucleic acid test, which since 2009 is a requirement.